Wing, Buckinghamshire

-Wing, known in antiquated times as Wyng, is a village and civil parish in east Buckinghamshire, England.
+Wing, known in antiquity as Wyng, is a village and civil parish in east Buckinghamshire, England.
 The village is on the main A418 road between Aylesbury and Leighton Buzzard.
 It is about 8 mi north-east of Aylesbury, 3 mi west of Leighton Buzzard, and 12 mi south of Milton Keynes.

 History

 The Domesday Book of 1086 records the toponym as Witehunge.
 The name occurs in Old English circa 966–975 as Weowungum (dative plural case).
 It could mean: